 Canon 8-15 @12mm on full frame sensor

-Full frame fisheye (180 degrees on the diagonal): If you don’t roll the lens, it will not be fully spherical on a single-row panoramic head but this can be almost fully spherical if you roll the lens, such that the diagonal of the frame is vertical to the scene and covers the zenith and nadir.
-There may be a gap in the nadir.
-Also note that more shots will be required (6 or 8 shots), which means more possibility for stitching errors.
+Full frame fisheye or diagonal fisheye (180 degrees on the diagonal): If you don’t roll the lens, it will not be fully spherical on a single-row panoramic head but this can be almost fully spherical if you roll the lens, such that the diagonal of the frame is vertical to the scene and covers the zenith and nadir.
+There will usually be a star-shaped gap in the nadir.
+Also note that more shots will be required (usually 8 shots), which means more possibility for stitching errors.

 Samyang 12mm f/2.8 on full frame sensor